Edmund is a biostatistician with over 10 years of experience in clinical research. He loves to study human-inherited traits.

 There are more than a million nephrons packed in the renal cortex of the kidney.
 The nephron is made up of the glomerulus and a system of tubes.

 The fluid that is filtered is known as filtrate.
-The glomerular filtration membrane allows only elements that are small enough to pass through.
+The glomerular filtration membrane allows only small elements to pass through.
 The filtrate then moves through the system of tubes where elements are added (secretion from the blood) or removed (reabsorption back into the blood).

 From the glomerulus, the filtrate passes through 4 segments of the nephron: